-And even when you have clear-cut answers to these questions, there are still other to-do list items to handle: from researching specific martech companies and their offerings to learn which is best for your brand long term, to making a business case for the decided-upon tech to executive leadership.
+And even when you have clear-cut answers to these Qs, there are still other to-do list items to handle: from researching tech vendors and their offerings to learn which is best for your company to making a business case for martech to leadership.

 That’s why we created this guide.

-Below, you’ll find 20 essential digital marketing terms to know — ones that cover core martech features commonly incorporated in the top-tier marketing technologies today (including our customer data platform) and how to make the most of these solutions in your daily promotional efforts.
+Below, we define 20 marketing terms to know today — ones that cover core martech features commonly incorporated in the top-tier technologies today (including our customer data platform) and how to make the most of these solutions in your marketing efforts.

-We could dedicate a whole section solely to marketing technology buzzwords, of which there are many.
-Given they’re just that, though — buzzwords — chances are you’ve heard most of them, if not all (not to mention knowing them won’t really help you advance your marketing communications anyway).
+We could dedicate a whole section solely to martech buzzwords, of which there are many.
+Given they’re just that, though — buzzwords — chances are you’ve heard most of them (and know they aren’y the most important ones to learn more about).

 Marketing Definition #1: Data-Driven Marketing

-Given every single digital marketing definition following this one falls under the data-driven marketing umbrella, we figured we’d get the biggest (albeit probably most obvious) term out of the way first.
+Given every marketing definition after this one falls under the data-driven marketing umbrella, we figured we’d get the biggest (albeit most obvious) term out of the way first.

-Data-driven marketing at its core is the principle that marketers should use customer data and insights to make decisions on how they interact with their various prospects and customers.
+Data-driven marketing refers to the process of using customer data and insights to make decisions on how they interact with their various prospects and customers.
 Given customer expectations today, data-driven marketing is needed to execute on modern marketing.

-The focus on the individual has reignited a need for a marketing technology that can handle data in a specific way that enables marketers to:
+The focus on the individual in modern marketing has reignited a need for marketing technology that can handle data in a specific way that enables marketers to: